lisawangyilu/QF5214-Group_15-Project/README.md

 ### DWS
 This layer facilitates business intelligence and analysis:
-- It includes tables that have been specifically designed based on business requirements, such as `dws_stock_price_performance_1d` for daily stock performance and `dws_stock_sentiment_analysz_1d` for sentiment analysis.
+- It includes tables that have been specifically designed based on business requirements.
+This includes summarizing data on dimensions such as time (e.g., daily aggregates), industry, and sentiment (e.g., overall market sentiment, sentiment by industry).
+- This aggregation approach within the DWS lays the groundwork for insightful analytics, allowing for the synthesis of complex data into understandable and useful business metrics.

 ### ADS
 The ADS is where the curated data for final presentation is stored:
-- This includes tables like `ads_stock_ind_return_comment_1d` and `ads_stock_ind_comment_timent_share_1d`.
+- This includes tables like `ads_stock_ind_return_comment_1d`.
 These are constructed to feed customized metrics directly into the dashboard.

 ### Data Pipeline
-The process through which data is transformed from raw form into actionable insights involves several stages:
+The transformation of raw data into insights is a multi-stage process:
-1. **Extraction**: Initially, data is extracted from the Wind API and web sources through our crawlers.
+1. **Extraction**: We pull data from the Wind API and web via crawlers.
-2. **Transformation**: The raw data is then transformed, where it is cleaned, normalized, and enriched to fit into our dwd.
+2. **Transformation**: Raw data undergoes cleaning, normalization, and enrichment within the DWD to fit our analytical schema.
-3. **Loading**: The transformed data is subsequently loaded into the respective DWD and DIM tables for detailed analysis and context.
+3. **Loading**: Data is then loaded into DWD for detail storage and DIM for additional context.
-4. **Processing**: Data in DWS undergoes further aggregation and analysis to construct business-centric views.
+4. **Processing**: In DWS, data is aggregated and analyzed based on business needs to provide a clearer view for data users.
-5. **Presentation**: Finally, the data is presented through the dashboard, which provides a visual and interactive means for users to explore market insights.
+5. **Presentation**: The ADS feeds into the dashboard, which visualizes the data, offering an interactive and insightful interface for users.

+Each stage of this pipeline is designed to ensure data integrity and relevance, culminating in a powerful tool that provides comprehensive market insights.

 ## Implementation
 - Code snippets and explanations of key functions